 REPUBLIC OF AMNESIA

-Republic of Amnesia follows the rise and fall of Sri Lanka’s Aragalaya (“The Struggle”) — the non-violent protest movement that forced authoritarian president Gotabaya Rajapaksa to flee the country in 2022.
-At its heart are young activists like Melani, Buwanaka and Jeana, who lead marches, face arrest, and fight for a more inclusive future.
-As they challenge a corrupt political dynasty and a system rigged to resist change, their struggle raises a deeper question: can fragile hope survive in a country built on forgetting?
-The Aragalaya’s spirit of creative defiance has rippled across Asia, inspiring youth movements in Bangladesh, Indonesia and Nepal to confront corruption, repression and political amnesia in their own societies.
-Resonating far beyond Sri Lanka, Republic of Amnesia captures a generation’s search for justice in an age when authoritarianism is once again on the rise.
+Republic of Amnesia follows the rise and fall of Sri Lanka’s Aragalaya (“The Struggle”) — the youth-led protest movement that forced authoritarian president Gotabaya Rajapaksa to flee the country in 2022.
+At its heart are young activists like Melani, Buwanaka and Jeana, who organise marches, face arrest, and confront a political system built to endure.
+As they challenge a powerful dynasty, their struggle raises a deeper question: can fragile hope survive in a country built on forgetting?

 REPUBLIC OF AMNESIA